 The good thing is that you need only few ingredients and you can make this in a hurry if you have an idly cooker.
 Total preparation time and cooking time will not exceed more than 20 minutes.

-Raisins a few (optional but you can add if you love raisins)
+- Raisins a few optional but you can add if you love the sweetness of raisins

 Add salt and baking soda to the roasted sooji and mix well.

-Add the fried cashew nuts and raisins along with the ghee to the sooji batter and stir well till it is well combined. (if you are not using cashew nuts or raisins just add the melted clarified ghee, you can slightly heat the ghee to melt it).
+- Add the prepared seasoning (oil or ghee with mustard seeds, fried cashew nuts and raisins) to the sooji batter (rava idli batter) and stir well till it is well combined.
+(If you are not using cashew nuts or raisins just add the melted clarified ghee or oil as I already mentioned in the above step).

-Once the idlis are cooled, you can take them out of the molds using a spoon.
+- Once the idlis are cooled, you can take them out of the molds using a spoon.
+Use a wet spoon to take the islis out which will help with easily taking the idlis from the mold, without causing them to stick to the cooker.
 If you want, you can grease the molds with little ghee or oil before pouring the batter which will make things easier.

 Hope you find the post on rava idli batter recipe to make rava idli at home helpful!